It has been three days in total. Here is my summary.

 “But you defeated twenty stalwart foes without a single stroke!”

 “First, they were more drunk than stalwart,” she says.
-“Second, anyone still breathing isn’t defeated.
-Third, most of them were useless cowards.
-A few had ability, so I reminded them about sharing the reward with the rest to keep them from acting on it.”
+“Second, anyone still breathing isn’t defeated yet.
+Third, most of them were useless cowards, but a few had ability.
+So I reminded them about sharing the reward with the rest to keep them from acting on it.”

 “Most brilliant!”
 I say.

 “Not really.
 All it does is trade one problem for another.”

 “It’s not so bad to share the bounty only a few ways.
 Therefore, those few with ability are already after us.”

 “Why is there a bounty on your head?”
 I ask.

 She says nothing at first.
 Then: “Someone needed killing.”